djhwueng/phylorates/README.md

 # phylorates
-Investigate internal correlated evolution using autoregressive model
+Investigate internal correlated rate of evolution using autoregressive model